dotnet/docs/docs/standard/glossary.md

 ## poco

-A poco&mdash;or a plain old class object&mdash;is a C# object that contains only public properties or fields.
+A poco&mdash;or a plain old class/[CLR](#clr) object&mdash;is a C# object that contains only public properties or fields.
 A poco shouldn't contain any other members, such as:

 - methods
 - events